-While searching through recipes online, I found one for Irish Soda Bread that didn’t require any kneading at all just stirring called Amazingly Easy Irish Soda Bread on AllRecipes.com.
-My son loves to stir.
+While searching through recipes online, I found one for Irish Soda Bread that didn’t require any kneading at all, instead only stirring, called Amazingly Easy Irish Soda Bread on AllRecipes.com.
+My son, of course, loves to stir.
 This sounded like a great recipe for us.

-It is super easy too.
-This one just required dumping in ingredients and stirring.
+It is super easy, too.
+This one just required dumping in ingredients and then stirring.
 We are both really good at that.